Skill-and-Luck-Coefficients/scrape_tournament_matches/README.md

         - It should have the same kind of entries as "first_season".

     **Note**: All seasons between "first_season" and "last_season" will be scraped.

+**Format Parameters**

+The only required parameter is what sports should be formatted.

+By default it takes them from `scrape.json`.

+But you can also write them directly into `format.py`.

 <br>